Stroke rehabilitation services

 If you or a loved one are recovering from a stroke, we're here to help.
-We work with individuals and offer comprehensive stroke rehabilitation services to help you improve personal function and gain as much independence as possible.
+We offer comprehensive stroke rehabilitation services to help you improve personal function and gain as much independence as possible.

 Regarding stroke care coordination:

-- When you are discharged from one of the Courage Kenny Rehabilitation Institute units, the stroke care coordinator receives a referral from the unit's care coordinator.
-The referral is to provide care coordination services for a year after you leave the hospital after your stroke.
+- When you are discharged from inpatient care at Courage Kenny Rehabilitation Institute, a stroke care coordinator receives a referral from the unit's care coordinator for a year of care coordination.

-- Although not all Allina Health hospitals offer stroke care coordination, if you are interested in this service, please call 612-863-4872 or email email@example.com.
+- Not all Allina Health hospitals offer stroke care coordination.
+If you are interested in this service, please call 612-863-4872 or email email@example.com.

-As a patient undergoing stroke rehabilitation, you will work with a care team led by physiatrists, who are physicians who specialize in physical medicine and rehabilitation.
-Team members may include:
+You will work with a care team led by a physician who specializes in physical medicine and rehabilitation.
+Other team members may include:

-- Physicians and nurse practitioners to provide care focused on your rehabilitation and management of complex medical issues and disabilities
+- Physicians and nurse practitioners who will focus on your rehabilitation and management of complex medical issues and disabilities

-- Psychologists to help you cope with emotional, behavioral and intellectual changes caused by stroke.
+- Psychologists who will help you cope with emotional, behavioral and intellectual changes caused by stroke

-- Rehabilitation nurses to plan and implement 24-hour care, and focus on personal care and education for you and your family.
+- Rehabilitation nurses who will plan and implement 24-hour care, and focus on personal care and education for you and your family

-- Rehabilitation unit care coordinators to help manage services provided by all disciplines during a rehab stay and work with you to meet your goals for discharge.
+- Rehabilitation unit care coordinators who will help manage services provided by all disciplines during a rehab stay and work with you to meet your goals for discharge

-- Social workers to help you and your family cope with personal, family or social situations.
-They also help coordinate discharge planning.
+- Social workers who will help you and your family cope with personal, family or social situations.
+They also help coordinate discharge planning

-- Care guides to help you connect with many community resources.
+- Care guides who will help you connect with many community resources

-- Physical therapists to address problems with balance, coordination, strength, walking and getting in and out of a chair, bed or car.
+- Physical therapists who will address problems with balance, coordination, strength, walking and getting in and out of a chair, bed or car.
 They can help you learn to use a cane, walker or wheelchair.

-- Occupational therapists to help you regain daily living skills, like eating, grooming, dressing, bathing, doing housework and going to the bathroom.
+- Occupational therapists who will help you regain daily living skills, like eating, grooming, dressing, bathing, doing housework and going to the bathroom.
 They also look at home and work environments and activities to make it easier to participate.

-- Speech-language pathologists to treat language and speech problems.
+- Speech-language pathologists who will treat language and speech problems.
 They may help you regain thinking, reasoning and remembering skills.

-- Therapeutic recreational specialists to help you continue leisure interests and community life.
+- Therapeutic recreational specialists who will help you continue leisure interests and community life

 In addition, your rehabilitation care team may include dietitians, nutritionists, pharmacists, integrative health practitioners, respiratory therapists, chaplains and other health professionals to aid in your rehabilitation and recovery.

-- VitalStim Therapy is a specialized form of neuromuscular electrical stimulation (NMES) to address swallowing problems.
+- VitalStim Therapy -- a specialized form of neuromuscular electrical stimulation (NMES) for treating swallowing problems.

-- Balance retraining and vestibular rehabilitation treats imbalance or dizziness.
+- Balance retraining and vestibular rehabilitation -- for treating imbalance or dizziness.

 - Exercises may be done to manage incontinence.

-- Partial weight bearing gait therapy is used to help regain the ability to walk.
-Patients are supported in an upright position to exercise muscles and increase range of motion in a safe environment free from falls.
+- Partial weight bearing gait therapy -- can help you regain the ability to walk.
+You are supported in an upright position to exercise muscles and increase your range of motion in a safe environment free from falls.

-- Aquatic therapy can help patients return to daily activities more quickly through low impact water exercises.
+- Aquatic therapy can help you return to daily activities more quickly through low-impact water exercises.

-- ABLE Program (Activity-Based Locomotor Exercise) for people with paralysis.
+- Activity-Based Locomotor Exercise (ABLE) Program for people with paralysis.

 - Constraint-induced movement therapy to help with weakness or paralysis on one side of the body.

-- The Hand Mentor robot to help restore range of motion and to strengthen hand and wrist muscles.
+- Hand Mentor robot -- help restore range of motion and strengthen hand and wrist muscles.

-- The InMotion 2 Robot for intensive rehabilitation for patients who have limited strength or range of motion in their shoulders, arms and hands.
+- InMotion 2 Robot -- intensive rehabilitation for people who have limited strength or range of motion in their shoulders, arms and hands.

-- Interactive rehabilitation using Nintendo® Wii to help improve strength and endurance by experiencing a virtual environment where you can catch or kick balls, duck to escape danger, or move to avoid an obstacle.
+- Interactive rehabilitation using Nintendo® Wii -- improve strength and endurance by experiencing a virtual environment where you can catch or kick balls, duck to escape danger, or move to avoid an obstacle.

-- The Lokomat® treadmill is a robot-assisted device that supports patients in an upright position.
-Patients are able to move their legs through a normal walking pattern–even if they are unable to move on their own.
+- Lokomat® treadmill -- a robot-assisted device that supports you in an upright position which allows you to move your legs through a normal walking pattern even if you are unable to move on your own.